A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Experiments

 \subsection{Results}

 As shown in Tables \ref{tab1} and \ref{tab2}, we adopt ResNet50 and ResNet101 to build our models for PASCAL-$5^i$ and COCO-$20^i$ respectively.
 And we report the class mIoU results to prove the performance of our proposed models.
 By incorporating the SDPM and SAAM, with the $321\times 321$ size of input images which is smaller than $473\times 473$ used in previous works, our SD-AANet still achieves comparable state-of-the-art results on PASCAL-$5^i$ and reaches new state-of-the-art results on COCO-$20^i$ for class mIoU metric.
 In Table \ref{tab1}, we compare our model with other state-of-the-art methods on PASCAL-$5^i$.
-It can be seen that SD-AANet reaches comparable state-of-the-art results for both 1-shot and 5-shot tasks.
-For 1-shot task, SD-AANet achieves competitive performance with class mIoU increases of 1.1$\%$ and 2.6$\%$ for PFENet \cite{PFENet} and ASGNet \cite{ASGNet}, comparable with SCL \cite{SCL}.
-For 5-shot task, SD-AANet achieves significant results with class mIoU increases of 2.6$\%$ and 1.1$\%$ for SCL \cite{SCL} and ASGNet \cite{ASGNet}.
-Our SD-AANet improve the performance with 1.5$\%$ and 3.3$\%$ rise on class mIoU than our baseline, which do not have SDPM and SAAM.
-Table \ref{tab2} shows the comparison between our SD-AANet and other state-of-the-art methods on COCO-$20^i$.
-Our SD-AANet is far superior to other methods, with class mIoU gains of 2.4$\%$ and 6.0$\%$ for 1-shot and 5-shot tasks respectively.
-The class mIoU results also increases 2.4$\%$ and 3.7$\%$ than our baseline.
+On this dataset, ASNet \cite{ASNet} and HSNet \cite{HSNet} achieve better results which are significantly higher than other methods.
+However, HSNet introduces 4D convolutions to integrate multi-level features, although center-pivot are used to decrease the space and time complexities, the costs are still huge.
+ASNet computes the correlations between each point in support feature and those in query feature, which can introduce non-negligible computational cost.
+Otherwise, our SD-AANet still shows some advantages in some categories, such as the result on Fold-1 for 1-shot task.

+In Table \ref{tab2}, our SD-AANet achieves new state-of-the-art performance on COCO-20$i$ for both 1-shot task and 5-shot task, and surpasses CMN \cite{CMN} by 1.6$\%$ and 5.6$\%$.
+Besides, the SDPM and SAAM improve the performance by 2.4$\%$ and 3.7$\%$ than our baseline.

+We analyze the complexity and computational efficiency of the baseline model and SD-AANet in Tab. \ref{tab3}.
+Compared to the baseline model, our SD-AANet increases the GPU memory cost during inference phase and the number of learnable parameters by 12$\%$ and 30$\%$, respectively.
+Otherwise, SD-AANet slightly reduces the inference speed from 18.75 to 17.65 on Frames Per Second (FPS).

+From what has been discussed above, due to the introduction of SDPM and SAAM, SD-AANet achieves superior results on few-shot segmentation task.